abondar24/CrackingInterview/README.md

 - rod cut - get max revenue of rod-cutting (both memorized and bottom up solution).
 - matrix chain multiplication order - Given a sequence of matrices, find the most efficient way to multiply these matrices together.
 Sequence of matrices is represented as array p  such that the ith matrix Ai is of dimension p[i-1] x p[i].
 For example  p[] = {40, 20, 30, 10, 30} represents matrices 40x20 20x30 30x10 and 10x30.
+- longest common subsequence length - given two strings give a length of their longest common subsequence

 ## Sorting tasks